 Bridging Finance is often taken out where funding is required at short notice, for example, buying a property at auction.
-However, it has many other uses, the most common being:
+However, a bridging finance mortgage has many other uses, the most common bridging finance solutions being:

-- Purchase one property before completion on the sale of another.
+- Purchase one property before completion on the sale of another by utilising a bridging mortgage.

 - Fund the purchase of a property in need of refurbishment and possibly un-mortgagable in its current condition.
-The property would then be re-financed after the improvements have been completed.
+The property would then be re-financed onto a normal mortgage after the improvements have been completed.

 The list of possible uses is virtually endless, but they often have two elements in common; they are required at short notice and for a short period of time.